Speaking

 • You have the resume, the track record, and the proof.
 And you are still pushing against something you cannot name.
 This talk is for the high performer who has already done everything right and is starting to wonder why that is not enough.

 Miryam breaks down the specific pattern that drives early success and quietly becomes the ceiling later.
-Why it is most visible in your most capable people.
+Why it shows up most in your most capable people.
 Why working harder inside it never works.
 And what it actually takes to move through it and lead differently on the other side.

 • Most high-achieving women were not taught to lead.
 They were taught to be indispensable.
 To carry more than their share, anticipate every need, and make themselves so necessary that the room could not function without them.
 And it worked.
 Until it didn't.